 When you have got a bit more traffic, here are a few ways to increase the likeliness of a sale or a larger sale.

 Tell your story, let the customer know your background as a company and what you stand for.
-If you are a clothing company and use sustainable fashion, that is something people want to know and would probably be even more likely to support.
+If you are a retailer in a clothing company and use sustainable fashion, that is something people want to know and would probably be even more likely to support.
 You are your own best asset.

 Have an AI-powered search option, this will help customers find not only the items they are looking for but similar ones that might also be of interest.